aspirehealth/redux-routable/packages/redux-routable/README.md

 `ROUTE_CHANGED` actions however you'd like.
 Redux Routable does not prescribe how you store your routing data or how you manage side effects.

+### Handling `ROUTE_NOT_MATCHED` and `LOCATION_NOT_MATCHED` Actions

+Sometimes, things don't go exactly as planned, whether it's because of developer or user error.
+Redux Routable provides a couple of actions that allow you to handle errors related to routing.

+The `ROUTE_NOT_MATCHED` action is dispatched whenever a navigation action is dispatched but the route that it specifies cannot be matched to a route in configuration.
+This is usually because a developer has passed a `route` to a navigation action creator that doesn't exist in the router configuration.
+It also might be because the `params` passed to a navigation action creator are somehow invalid, as in a missing parameter or a parameter of the wrong type.

+The `LOCATION_NOT_MATCHED` action is dispatched whenever the location is changed but that location cannot be matched to a route in configuration.
+Since the user is allowed to change the location to whatever they'd like, this action is likely going to be dispatched, so it's a good idea to handle it.
+It's worth noting, however, that if you have a `Fallback` without a `path` in your top-level `Router`, then this action will never be dispatched, since that `Fallback` will match any location.
+Whether you have a top-level `Fallback` should be determined by whether you want to treat the user navigating to a "not found" route as an error condition or a normal part of the application.

+The shape of both of these actions is documented in the ["Action Types"](#action-types) section.

 ## API

 All functions in this section are exported as named exports from the